Cholik/AutoMammetHQ/README.md

 # AutoMammet (HQ)
 _**This plugin is very likely forbidden by the TOS, do not use!**_

-AutoMammet (HQ) calculates the optimal schedule for the next cycle of your Island Sanctuary workshops, without the need for any spreadsheets.
+AutoMammet (HQ) calculates a good enough schedule for the next cycle of your Island Sanctuary workshops, without the need for any spreadsheets.

 Use the `/mammethq` command to bring up the AutoMammet HQ window.
 Click on the button 'Get schedule for tomorrow' to get tomorrows schedule.
 That's all there is to it.